droid-lover/Android11PermissionsHandling/README.md

-I wrote a blog on it with solution, where you check more about this problem and its workaround solution.
+I also wrote a blog on it with solution, where you check more about this problem and its workaround solution.

 <a href="https://medium.com/native-mobile-bits/handling-permissions-in-android-11-fa79602a4724">Check blog here with Solution :) </a>